 Is there a need for so many halfway houses on the island?
 If yes, then, how can the services be rationalized to provide better/more consistent service to the population to be served?
 Is there a need or an opportunity to evaluate the others and seek to develop capacities across the board that would seek to bring about better outcomes?
-If no, then who has to responsibility and or what is the procedure for regulating the establishment of such service providers.
+If no, then who has the responsibility and or what is the procedure for regulating the establishment of such service providers.
 Which policy framework would the operation of the Halfway House fall under?
 Who should be monitoring it, and with what guidelines?

 Which agency should have the overall oversight responsibility for the transitional housing services?
 What is the true need for transitional living - who determines that need?
-Would it make good sense to have a system of referral for utilization of services of the transitional houses - meaning that one single agency on the island determined the availability of clients and there is only one door to the service?
-Even a self referred client has to go through that one door (a referral office/agency).
+Would it make good sense to have a system of referral for utilization of services of the transitional houses - meaning that one single agency on the island determined the availability and placement of clients and thus, there is only one door to the service?
+Even a self-referred client has to go through that one door (a referral office/agency).
 So the real question is, "Is there a referral service that supports the placement of persons at halfway houses"?

-What are the present barriers to offering this service within the continuum of care (is it funding, human capacity)?
+What are the present barriers to offering this service within the continuum of care (is it funding, human capacity, lack of stakeholders confidence, lack of community support, low level of successful outcomes)?